jimba86/jimba86.github.io/about.md

 Hi, I'm **James Watson**, *a.k.a.* **jimba**.<br>
 I'm currently searching for a role within cyber security field, and previsouly was a MIT student at **[Queensland University of Technology]**.<br>
 I like to learn about intresting things.
-I am currently learning Python programing to imrpove my skills<br>
+I am currently learning Python programing to imrpove my skills alongside machine learning.<br>
-And I'm also a [Computer overclocker] and a im a keen [gamer]!<br>
+Besides Cyber sec and related fields I'm also a [Computer overclocker] and a im a keen [gamer]!
+I also am making my own game, details are early development stage<br>
 Pleaseh check my [resume] if you wish to know more about me.

 I am still making this website, so it might not work properly at the moment.